orestbida/cookieconsent/docs/additional/faq.md

 # Frequently Asked Questions
 Couldn't find the answer in the documentation?
-Feel free to open a [discussion](https://github.com/orestbida/cookieconsent/discussions) on github.
+Feel free to open a [discussion](https://github.com/orestbida/cookieconsent/discussions) on GitHub.

 [[toc]]